 And then one day they came back to life.
 Rewind the Hateman (2011) unearthed the group’s best tracks and got them back into the media again.
 They followed this up with Picasso Core Jukebox (2012), which showcased the great range of cover versions the band had produced over their career.
 In the liner notes for Rewind The Hateman, Simon Grigg writes “their influence was undeniable, and a generation of local acts who refused to accept the boundaries that those Pink Floyd and Dire Straits-loving critics defined owe massively to the Picassos, often without realising exactly how much they broke down the barriers of musical conservatism in Auckland and beyond.”

-A few months later and the reconstruction of the band was complete, with John Pain returning from Indonesia to take a new role playing keyboard and dropping samples into the mix while David Hornblow manned the sound desk.
+A few months later and the reconstruction of the band was complete, with John Pain returning from Indonesia to take a new role, playing keyboard and dropping samples into the mix while David Hornblow manned the sound desk.
 Old fans joined new ones in bars across Auckland and the Picassos took a second chance to make the city their own.

 In July 2014 the Picassos released their first single from the reformed band, 'Salvadore (Miles Away From You)'.
+Since then the band has released a string of new tracks digitally and announced plans for a new album, to come out on vinyl and download for late 2018.

 The B-side of the Rewind single featured a cover of Air by HLAH.
 This favour was returned when HLAH covered the Picassos' song Hitskin on Spanish Goat Dancer (1994).